MichaelTr7/Portfolio/README.md

 <br/>

-A desktop widget/application that can change the colour of any folder on MacOS.
-The project was completed using Bash, Python, JavaScript and HTML/CSS.
+A desktop application for graphing cumulative and term GPA (Grade Point Averages).
+The project was completed using JavaScript and HTML/CSS.
 Uses the NodeJS and ElectronJS frameworks to combine front-end and back-end code.
-Inspired by the coloured tags used throughout the apple ecosystem.
+Save data handled using JSON files.

 <br/>